Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 The third of those Africa Cup of Nations tournaments came during Uganda's Annus Mirabilis in 1978.
 It was Uganda's fifth trip, but the nation had yet to win a game.
 Uganda won three games with Philip Omandi and Godfrey Kisitu, including a 2-1 semifinal victory against Nigeria that sent the nation to its first continental final.

-Uganda put up a brave fight against Ghana on Mar.
+Uganda fought bravely against Ghana on Mar.
 16, 1978, but lost 2-0.
 Following Uganda's run in 1978, significant events beset the country, including Uganda going to war with Tanzania.
 Turmoil ensued, which included the Liberation of Kampala on Apr.
 11, 1979.
 These events caused Uganda to withdraw from qualifying for three major tournaments.
 Eventually, Uganda would get back to playing major qualifying matches, but with little success during the 1980s.
 The national team seemed to be a distant memory.

 Lost Opportunities When it Mattered

 An underlying theme of Uganda throughout the near four-decade exile was its failure to secure critical results during qualifying.
 Dropped points proved disastrous for Uganda, including its qualifying run for the 1996 Africa Cup of Nations.
 Uganda commenced the campaign in the worst way possible, allowing three goals in 13 minutes against Tanzania en route to a 4-0 defeat on Sept.
 3, 1994.
 Still, Uganda won three games in its next eight qualifiers to remain in contention for a top-two finish ahead of its final qualifier on Jul.
 30, 1995.
 With North African giants Algeria and Egypt also vying for a top-two finish, Uganda hoped to break the duo ahead of its final qualifier in Alexandra, Egypt.